vizzier/vizzier/README.md

 - 👋 Hi, I’m @vizzier ;-)
 - 👀 I’m interested in Computer science haha, also cyber security and AI
 - 🌱 I’m currently pursuing a bachekor's in computer science
-- 💞️ I’m looking to collaborate on any projects tat will give me skills and experience.
+- 💞️ I’m looking to collaborate on any projects that will give me skills and experience.
 I wanna be a knowledge and skills sponge XD
 - 📫 How to reach me?
 My email! vertika.rubicon@gmail.com!

 <!---